csiwek/sipptam/README.md

 SIPp Test Automation Manager
 ============================

 `sipptam` automates the use of SIPp.
-Uses slaves, or `sipptas`, to distribute the SIPp scenarios.
+It distributes the SIPp scenarios and parameters using.

 #